fcrozatier/svelte-target-blank/README.md

 ## Options

-`mode`: Let's you configure how verbose the preprocessor is
+`logLevel`: Let's you configure how verbose the preprocessor is

 - `warn` (default) - Emit a console warning when a missing `target` is found
-- `silent` - Silently fix links
+- `quiet` - Silently fix links
-- `error` - Throw an error if there is any missing `target`

-`silentList`: One or more glob patterns of locations to fix without emitting any warning.
+`quietList`: One or more glob patterns of locations to fix without emitting any warning.
 Ex: `"/**/*.md"`

 ## Licence